 As a specialist aviation charity, safety is always at the forefront of our agenda.
 I am delighted to say that not only has ESI met our threshold of competence and efficiency, they have also conducted their work in a friendly and unobtrusive way.”

-Need help with your PAT Testing?From offices, to workshops, small businesses to power stations, we've helped hundred of businesses across the South East comply with their obligations under the Electricity at Work Regulations.
+Need help with specialist electrical services?From construction sites, demolition sites to temporary installations, we've helped hundred of businesses across the South East comply with their obligations under the Electricity at Work Regulations.

 For a free no obligation chat about your business and requirements click the button below and get in touch.